-2022-001: Financial Close and Reporting Material Weakness Criteria: Management is responsible for establishing and maintaining an effective system of internal control over financial reporting.
+2023-001: Financial Close and Reporting Material Weakness

+Criteria: Management is responsible for establishing and maintaining an effective system of internal control over financial reporting.
 One of the key components of an effective system of internal control over financial reporting is having the capability to prepare full disclosure financial statements in accordance with generally accepted accounting principles (GAAP).

 Condition: The District does not have an internal control system designed to provide for the preparation of the financial statements and related financial statement disclosures in accordance with U.S. GAAP.
 In conjunction with the completion of our audit, we were requested to draft the financial statements, assist with the conversion of the fund financial statements to government-wide financial statements, and prepare the accompanying notes to those financial statements.
-In addition, we proposed several audit adjustments to current end of year balances for specific items.
+In addition, we proposed several audit adjustments to current year balances for specific items.
 Adjustments were proposed in relation to revenue recognition.
 The absence of controls over the preparation of the financial statements and related financial statement disclosures increases the possibility that a misstatement of the financial statements could occur and not be prevented or detected and corrected in a timely manner.
 It is the responsibility of those charged with governance to determine whether to accept the risk associated with this condition because of cost or other considerations.

 Cause: Due to a shortage of personnel with the ability to prepare full disclosure financial statements, the District has chosen to contract with Eide Bailly LLP to prepare its financial statements and related financial statement disclosures.
+In addition, internal records with respect to revenue recognition are not evaluated for governmental modified accrual adjustments.

-However, management has not implemented sufficient procedures to capture the necessary information needed for the financial statements and related disclosures to be prepared in all material respects.
-Effect: The District's financial records required audit adjustments in order for the financial statements to be in accordance with GAAP.
-Revenues were overstated by \$173,346 in the Fire Safe Community Service Fund.
-As such, internally prepared financial information may not be accurate and full disclosure financial statements may not be available as timely as they would be if prepared by District personnel.
-Recommenda ion: We recommend District staff continue to obtain training in the preparation of financial statements and related financial statement disclosures in order to gain the knowledge needed to prepare the financial statements and related financial statement disclosures in all material respects.
-Views of Resp Officials: onsible Management agrees with this finding and will continue to assess the needs and best cost benefits to the District for preparation of the financial statements.
+Effect: The District's financial records required audit adjustments in order for the was recorded in the Fire Safe Community Fund for \$105,788 and unavailable revenues of \$1,339,203 were recorded in the Fire Safe Community Fund to reflect receivables that had not been collected within 60 days of June 30, 2023.
+As such, internally prepared financial information may not be accurate and full disclosure financial statements may not be available as timely as they would be financial statements to be in accordance with GAAP.
+A prior period adjustment if prepared by District personnel.

+Recommendation: We recommend District staff continue to obtain training in the preparation of financial statements and related financial statement disclosures in order to gain the knowledge needed to prepare the financial statements and related financial statement disclosures in all material respects.
+We also recommend the District track the timing of receipt of receivables to maintain a listing of amounts requiring adjustment in accordance with modified accrual revenue recognition.